 I once lived with a man — a friend.
 Former friend now.
 In keeping with his privacy — for what it’s worth — we’ll call him Newark.
 Though we had a years-long flirtation that led to a dalliance of sorts, this particular arrangement was neither romantic nor sexual.
 Nary the least bit lascivious in nature.
 We had terribly different standards of living and were not without our issues; but he, in essence, put a roof over my head and didn’t ask me for anything in return.
 I would get peeved when he wouldn’t at least take some of my money for bills.
 It was the least I could do as we were not amorously involved, and he was doing me a favor.
 When I asked why, he said that he knew I wasn’t working at the time, and I could use that money to aid in saving for my future transition.
 I made sure the house stayed clean.
 Because I’m OCD.
 Seriously.
 Like, clinically.
 I wouldn’t, however, take out the trash, because that’s never a woman’s job with an able-bodied man around.
 But the house would always look its best.

 I recount all of the above to make a point.
-Sis, if your relationships don’t, at minimum, start and progress with a man offering you something useful in return for your emotional support (whether he’s a friend, lover, homie lover friend), hardships, time and energy, he’s useless.
+Sis, if your relationships don’t, at minimum, start and progress with a man offering you something useful (real support surfaces in myriad ways) in return for your emotional fortification, hardships, time and energy — whether he’s a friend, lover, homie lover friend — he’s useless.
 And a complete waste of your time and energy altogether.
 Depending on the juncture of the alliance, wasting your breath or unlimited monthly texts on him is also unacceptable.

 I make it a habit not to surround myself longevity-wise with ANY men who don’t benefit me in a way I deem valuable.
 If you’re in a bind, a man should be able to quell your distress.
 Men should protect you from actual physical danger; defend you, especially when other men disrespect you or pose a threat; finance you out of a jam (even if only temporarily, depending on your relationship); have a vasectomy when you did all the heavy-lifting of carrying the children, putting your actual life on the line to birth them and possibly dealing with post-partum depression; or do something that will make your life easier.
 By your standards.
 Period.